jjia775/Sensor_Box/README.md

 1. Ensure the backend is running and `sensor_readings`, `sensors`, `sensor_configs`, and `households` tables are empty.
 2. In the dashboard, register a new sensor box with serial number `SNBOX001` and note the generated house ID.
-3. Update every `house_id` entry in `Simulation/config.json` to the new value (keep unregistered boxes flagged with `"registered": false` if desired).
+3. Update every unregistered boxes flagged with `"registered": false` if desired.
 4. Activate the backend environment, then run:
    ```bash
    cd Simulation